ISE Lab was constructed following the standards of the U.S. Green Building Council's LEED Silver designation.

 The 21st Century workforce demands innovative thinkers.
 Classes held in the building educate our students using problem-based teaching methods.
 Presented with a problem, students learn how to solve it through hands-on investigation.

-ISE Lab's classrooms include the latest in educational technology, tools that enhance students' capabilities and experience.
+Harker Lab's classrooms include the latest in educational technology, tools that enhance students' capabilities and experience.
 Mobile furniture allows for flexibility of seating arrangements to suit group or individual work.

-Three of UD's distinguished research centers: the University of Delaware Energy Institute, the Delaware Environmental Institute and the Catalysis Center for Energy Innovation will call ISE Lab home.
+Three of UD's distinguished research centers: the University of Delaware Energy Institute, the Delaware Environmental Institute and the Catalysis Center for Energy Innovation call ISE Lab home.

 To learn more about the ISE Lab, check out the Frequently Asked Questions.